mit-ccc/TweebankNLP/TRAIN_README.md

 shorthand=en_tweet

 ## Data Preparation
 ## --gold would give you gold data.
-But according to conventions we did not use gold data for our depparse model
+But according to conventions we did not use gold data for our depparse model.
-python -m stanza.utils.datasets.prepare_depparse_treebank ${shorthand}
+python -m stanza.utils.training.prepare_depparse_treebank ${shorthand}

 ## Train
 python stanza/utils/training/run_depparse.py ${shorthand} --wordvec_file ../data/wordvec/English/en.twitter100d.xz --no_pretrain
+## We didn't use pretrained word2vec file in our parser training, but the pretrain.pt generated in training the pos_tagger can be re-used here.
 ```

 ## Summary